 THE BREAKUP AND THE QUESTIONABLE VENOM ALBUMS IN THE ’90s

 Tony Dolan and Mantas quit the band, and Venom disbanded In 1992.
 What happened then?

 Tony Dolan: Nothing happened.
 You know, we got to a point where we’d be done with the contract for Music for Nations.
 We’d basically come to the end of that, and we felt that we’d done what we’d done.
-You know, the ‘90s had changed, Brit-pop was in England.
-It was pre-Pantera, pre-the Scandinavian, in Europe and explosion of black metal, so there was a bit of a lull.
+You know, the ‘90s had changed.
+Brit-pop was in England.
+It was pre-Pantera, pre-the Scandinavian, in Europe and an explosion of black metal, so there was a bit of a lull.
 Grunge had come in, and I guess when we got to the end of the contract, we could have looked for another contract and continued, but…

 Mantas: Yeah.
 We never actually looked.
 We didn’t bother.